-Yes, full refund Yes, partial refund Yes, refund in limited circumstances No refund required 20 Points 15 Points 10 Points 0 Points
+Yes, Full Refund Yes, refund is Maybe.
+Provisions in No Refund res, run Kelunu limited in some way place for a refund in very Required limited circumstances.
+20 Points 15 Points 10 Points 0 Points

-The Student Tuition Recovery Fund, established pursuant to A.R.S. §32-3072, enables students to recover "an amount not to exceed actual damages sustained" if they are injured when a private postsecondary institution ceases operation.
-Institutions accredited by a regional or specialized accrediting agency recognized by the U.S. Department of Education are exempt from this section, but only with regard to assessments.
-(A.R.S. §32-3072(D).)
-An Arizona official clarified that if an institution closes, it must provide a refund.
-However, there is no indication that institutions are required to provide a full refund of tuition.
+The Student tuition recovery fund is established pursuant to A.R.S. §32-3072 and students may recover "an amount not to exceed actual damages sustained" if they are injured when a private postsecondary institution ceases operation.
+Institutions accredited by a regional or specialized accrediting agency recognized by the United States department of education are exempt from this section.
+A.R.S. §32-3072(D) However, an Arizona official clarified; if an institution closes the institution must provide a refund.
+The exemption applies only to assessments.
+There is no indication that institutions are required to provide a full refund of tuition.